 - Walnut Oil

 - Dry Pigment

-The most basic recipe for artist oil paints involves dry pigment and linseed oil.
+The most basic recipe for artist oil paints involves dry pigment and oil.
 On a glass or enamel surface, place a pile of dry pigment (a tablespoon or two to start).
-Add by drops, Refined Linseed Oil —a little goes a long way.
+Add by drops our Walnut Oil —a little goes a long way.
 Use a sturdy rounded, flat palette knife to work the oil into the pigment until it is the proper consistency, continually bringing the outside of the paste towards the center.
 This paint is then used immediately from your palette.
-All our pigments are compatible with Linseed Oil mediums.
-Our Walnut Oil can also be used to create paints, especially for lighter colors as it yellows over time less than Linseed.
+All our pigments are compatible with our Walnut Oil as well as Linseed Oil mediums.
+Our Walnut Oil yellows less over time than linseed oil which is especially nice for lighter colors.

-If you intend to store your paint for use over the course of several days or weeks, this Simple Oil Vehicle recipe can be used.
+If you intend to store your paint for use over the course of several days or weeks, this Simple Oil Vehicle recipe from The Painter's Handbook can be used.

 If air is kept out of the storage bottle, this grinding oil should keep for a few weeks; if you notice a skin forming on the surface of the oil, it has begun to dry and must be discarded.
 One way to keep air out of the mixture: Transfer the oil to smaller containers as you use it up.